-- All general education courses with an asterisk and all core, major and elective courses must be passed with at least a "C" grade. - Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.
+- All general education courses with an asterisk and all core, major and elective courses must be passed with at least a "C" grade.
+Course weeks may vary depending on the - Course weeks may vary depending on the program offering, which has a total length of approximately 144 weeks.